guidocella/mpv-lrc/README.md

 NetEase's API doesn't return lyrics directly, but a list of matching entries. `lrc.lua` fetches the first 9, and if mpv's version is >= 0.38, it makes you select which one to download from the console, or download directly when there's only 1 match.
 Otherwise it downloads the first LRC whose album matches, or the first one if no entry's album matches.

+While Musixmatch requires artist metadata, `netease-download` fallsback to querying by `media-title` if metadata is unavailable.

 The default keybinding is `Alt+n`, and it can be changed by binding `script-message netease-download`

 ### offset-sub